Glenn Maxwell: Test return in 2017

 In February 2017, Maxwell was selected for Australia's squad for the Test tour of India.
-He played in the opening tour game against India A but did not make the side for the first two Tests, with Mitchell Marsh preferred as the side's all-rounder.
-An injury to Marsh saw Maxwell return to the side in the third Test of the series, scoring his maiden Test century.
+He played in the opening tour game against India A but did not make the team for the first two Tests, with Mitchell Marsh preferred as the team's all-rounder.
+An injury to Marsh saw Maxwell return to the team in the third Test of the series, scoring his maiden Test century.
 His score of 104 runs meant that be became the second Australian man to score a century in all three international formats.
 He scored 8 and 45 in the fourth Test.
 In 2018 he was indirectly accused by an Al Jazeera documentary of being a suspect in a set of spot-fixing allegations surrounding the third Test.
 He denied all of the allegations levelled against him.

-After playing in Australia's side in the 2017 ICC Champions Trophy in England and Wales in June, Maxwell was selected again in the Test squad for Australia's tour of Bangladesh in August and September.
+After playing in Australia's team in the 2017 ICC Champions Trophy in England and Wales in June, Maxwell was selected again in the Test squad for Australia's tour of Bangladesh in August and September.
 He played in both Tests during the series, preferred as a spin bowling option in south-Asian conditions.
-After struggling on Australia's ODI tour of India later in September, he was dropped from the side during the tour and lost his place in the Test team for the 2017–18 Ashes series.
+After struggling on Australia's ODI tour of India later in September, he was dropped from the team during the tour and lost his place in the Test team for the 2017–18 Ashes series.
 He was called into the squad as cover after before the first Test following injuries to Shaun Marsh and David Warner the day before the game but did not play.
 Despite scoring 278 for Victoria against New South Wales and 98 against Western Australia, Maxwell did not play in the series, and Mitchell Marsh scored two centuries, cementing his role as the team's all-rounder.
-He was not selected for the one-day side against England, with Chris Lynn replacing him.
-When Lynn was injured the selectors called Cameron White into the side rather than Maxwell, with Australian coach Darren Lehmann confirming that Maxwell had not be selected due to his lack of runs rather than concerns around his attitude to international cricket.
+He was not selected for the one-day team against England, with Chris Lynn replacing him.
+When Lynn was injured the selectors called Cameron White into the team rather than Maxwell, with Australian coach Darren Lehmann confirming that Maxwell had not be selected due to his lack of runs rather than concerns around his attitude to international cricket.

 Australia's captain Steve Smith suggested at a press conference that Maxwell could "train smarter", commenting that although he was an explosive one-day player than he should aim for more consistency in his game, a view echoed by head selector Trevor Hohns.
 He was called into the squad for the final two matches following an injury to Aaron Finch, playing in the final match of the series scoring 34 runs.